manokaran-vijiishwarya-ml/JAVA-Training/Notes.md

  *    - Abstract class reference can hold objects of concrete subclasses
  *    - Method calls resolved at runtime based on actual object type */

+ comparable and comparator

+both are interface
+Comparable is used with compareTo and allows only natural ordering -> single sorting order Comparator is used with Compare used with multiple sorting techniques -> multiple sorting order The Collections.sort() method is used to sort collections such as ArrayList.
+This method is also based on the natural ordering of the elements or a custom comparator.

+Collection vs Collections

+Collections - class

+Collection - interface

+➤ What is Collection?

+* Collection is a root interface in the Java Collection Framework.
+* It represents a group of objects (like a bag of items).
+* Subinterfaces: List, Set, Queue.

+➤ What is Collections?

+* Collections is a utility class (in java.util.Collections) that provides static methods to operate on collections (like sorting, reversing, shuffling, etc.).

+➤ Why are they used?

+* Collection: For organizing and storing data (e.g., arrays with dynamic size).
+* Collections: For common operations like sorting, searching, min/max, etc.

+➤ When to use?

+* Use Collection when you want to store multiple items (like ArrayList, HashSet, etc.).
+* Use Collections when you want to manipulate those collections (e.g., Collections.sort(list))